We want to live in a world where communities can create diverse and satisfying means for people to provide for and exchange with each other.

 SELC’s Community Currencies Program supports economies based on barter, gifts, time banks, and local currencies by providing legal services, resources, and research on regulatory issues, including tax law, employment law, and securities law.

 All the latest updates from the Community Currencies program.

 Links to community currency workshops, legal guides, and online legal resources.

 Information on our ongoing advocacy work to remove legal barriers to the creation and circulation of community currencies.

 This year, California Assembly Bill 129 was amended to add language to Corporations Code Section 107 which allows for the circulation of "alternative currencies."
-Click here to read more about SELC's Community Currencies bill proposal.
+Click here to read more about the bill and how you can get involved!

 Further resources and answers to general community currency questions.